 If v is an event in Racket's sense (not to be confused with a GUI event), yield blocks on v in the same way as sync, except that it may start a sync on v multiple times (but it will complete a sync on v at most one time).
 If the current thread is the current eventspace's handler thread, events are dispatched until a v sync succeeds on an event boundary.
 For other threads, calling yield with a Racket event is equivalent to calling sync.
-In either case, the result is the same that of sync; however, if a wrapper procedure is associated with v via sync it is not called in tail position with respect to the sync to the sync it is not called in tail position with respect to the sync that sync is an event sync and sync in sync that sync is an event sync and sync in sync that sync is an event sync and sync in sync that sync is an event sync and sync is an event sync and sync in sync
+In either case, the result is the same that of sync; however, if a wrapper procedure is associated with v via handle-evt, it is not called in tail position with respect to the yield.